-To consider this question, I reviewed many lists of characteristics of cults by the following experts and organizations on cults and mind control: The International Cultic Studies Association, the Cult Information Centre, Rod and Linda Marshall-Dubrow, Steve Eichel, Margaret A. Singer, and Robert Jay Lifton.
+To consider this question, I reviewed many lists of characteristics of cults by the following experts and organizations on cults and mind control: The International Cultic Studies Association, the Cult Information Centre, Rod and Linda Marshall-Dubrow, Steve Eichel, Steve Hassan, Margaret A. Singer, and Robert Jay Lifton.

 It turns out that cults and relationships with narcissists have many things in common.
 We can look at three different dimensions to see these commonalities: